Department of Biology

 To study the Earth itself, however, we geologists need thorough training in these different fields, the specific problems in geology, and the practical aspects of the geological field and laboratory work.

 If you are interested in studying geology, UL Lafayette offers something especially valuable, in addition to outstanding faculty members and a strong curriculum: location!
-It's in Lafayette, the hub of Louisiana's oil industry.
+It's in Lafayette, the hub of Louisiana's energy industry.
 So why is that important?
-For starters, several major oil companies have large offices here, and actively support UL Lafayette's Geology Department with money for equipment and scholarships.
+For starters, several major energy companies have large offices here, and actively support the UL Lafayette's Geology program with funds for equipment and scholarships.
 They provide access to information for course work and student projects; some of their employees are guest lecturers.
 Many hire UL Lafayette geology students for part-time positions.

-Lafayette is also home to a large number of smaller oil companies, oil field service companies, environmental companies, and independent geologists.
+Lafayette is also home to a large number of energy companies, oil field service companies, environmental companies, and independent geologists.
 To give you a perspective of the scope of opportunities, there are more than 300 geologists in Lafayette!

 UL Lafayette's Geology program emphasizes field experience.
 South Louisiana — with its rivers, deltas, swamps, marshes, and beaches — is a natural laboratory for studying modern sedimentary processes.
 You will also take field trips to other parts of the country to study outcrops of older rocks of all kinds.
 UL Lafayette-sponsored field trips have been also offered to Mexico, Canada, and Europe.
 You'll be strongly urged to participate in trips like these.
-You'll also be required to attend summer field camp between your junior and senior years.
-Learn more about our field camp.
+The capstone course in Geology is field geology taken during the last summer of the undergraduate degree over 6 weeks in Utah, Idaho, Montana and Wyoming.

 Military Science Program